AfonsoG6/NightreignArmamentHelper/EXTENSIONS.md

     ```

 2. Implement one or multiple of the functions described above.
+3. Add the filename (with or without `.py`) to the `order` field in the `extensions.json` file.
-3. Restart the mod to load your extension.
+4. Restart the mod to load your extension.

 ## Debugging Extensions